Tulpehocken Manor Plantation: History

-Despite the close connection with America's first President and Michael Ley's own service as an officer in the Continental Army, though, the Ley family underwent serious financial hardships following the Revolutionary War.
+Despite the close connection with America's first President and Michael Ley's own service as an officer in the Continental Army, the Ley family underwent serious financial hardships following the Revolutionary War.
 Having spent significant sums of money to support Washington's troops during the war and then having also lost heavily when their coal industry speculations failed post-war, they were forced to repeatedly mortgage their property until finally losing it in a sheriff's sale in 1834 to Conrad Loos.
 Loos then subsequently transferred the home and land to his daughter, Elizabeth, and her husband, Cyrus Shark.
 Their daughter, Eliza, then became the owner during the 1880s after her husband, Samuel Urich, purchased the property.
 During their tenure of ownership, they remodeled and enlarged the residence into a 27-room Victorian manor house with a mansard roof, a process which took place between 1883 and 1885.
 Subsequently, purchasing two houses and land to the east from the Spangler family, they also then bought a small frame house on the western side of the property in 1886.
 That small building then became known as the Cyrus Sherk Pipe Smoking House.

 In 1960, the Urich family sold the buildings and land to John S. Nissly; his daughter, Esther E. Nissly; and James Henry.

 The Tulpehocken Manor Planation was added to the National Register of Historic Places on May 12, 1975.
 From May 2 to May 3, 1997, the entire contents of the inn and plantation were sold at auction by James G. Cochran, Auctioneer, of Boonboro, Maryland.
 According to pre-sale newspaper advertisements that were published in February 1997, "The contents of the twenty-seven room Michael Ley Mansion, the guest houses and outbuildings on the 160 acre plantation include a sulfur inlaid walnut Kas dated 1771; painted architectural corner cupboard with glass doors; a Charles Cooner-Lebanon tall case clock; a painted mantel and pediment dated 1769 and all original to the home; painted benches; fireplace and cooking items; over 50 quilts; oriental, hooked and braided rugs; over ten walnut Victorian bedroom sets; many marble top tables; a mohair Victorian parlor set and other sofas and chairs; Victorian cellerette; ornate walnut organ; wall clocks; chandeliers and lamps; gilded pier mirrors and overmantels; hall trees; towel racks; many nice paintings and prints; a double silhouette of Mr. and Mrs. Mier - founders of Myerstown; stoneware; china and glassware; carriages; farm equipment; vehicles; tools and many other items not mentioned" (which were subsequently printed in the auctioneer's catalog for the sale that was released on March 15, 1997).